DinoHub-SubT/dsta_deploy/docs/docker/local-docker-basestation.md

 Verify you see the following docker containers (in any order):

-        basestation-cpu-shell
+        basestation-shell

 ## 4. Comments

 When starting the docker container with the deployer and you see the message: `Error response from daemon: network with name robots already exists` **that is OK to ignore**.

-If you cannot connect to the docker shell, please notify the maintainer.
+If you cannot create the docker shell, please notify the maintainer.